Tuesday, February 27, 2024

 Throw in a third, looser confederation, some independent planets, a deep history wherein the empire sprawled out from its heart to encompass nearly all the Pale, back when populations were smaller and laws less defined, only to convulse and contract and spit out offshoots.
 Accept that some things are placeholders and it's not all polished and perfect yet.
 Hardly anybody's going to read it anyway!
 Here's one month's work:

-3. The Dissentient Synod is an anticlerical, antimonarchic faith community that periodically crops up around the fringes of the empire.
+3. The Dissentient Synod is an anticlerical, antimonarchic faith community that periodically crops up around the fringes of the Empire.

-4. Aaru is the green and pleasant world at the heart of the empire, a watery planet of low-lying continents and island chains, mighty rivers, and, at most latitudes, mild seasons marked by periodic heavy rainfall.
+4. Aaru is the green and pleasant world at the heart of the Empire, a watery planet of low-lying continents and island chains, mighty rivers, and, at most latitudes, mild seasons marked by periodic heavy rainfall.
 It is quite hot in the tropics and temperate nearly all the way to the small polar icecaps; water is an omnipresent feature nearly everywhere, from vast marshlands to mangrove forests to shallow river valleys cutting through lush steppes.

 5. In secret, wary of old taboos and prejudices, some scholars attempt to study the evidence of technological civilization in the space beyond the Pale, working to decipher the “language” of the Outsiders, if indeed that is what the strange, sporadic signals are, and to predict their motions and actions.

-7. The noble dead of the empire lie in state in the Hall of Tears for a public mourning period commensurate with their rank.
+7. The noble dead of the Empire lie in state in the Hall of Tears for a public mourning period commensurate with their rank.

 8. Rumors persist of androids, synthetic beings that simulate human life perfectly.
 It is said that they were created in the distant past, during the Age of Strife or before, and can even reproduce as humans do; they are, some stories say, indistinguishable from humans down to the molecular level.